camunda/camunda-docs/docs/product-manuals/clients/cli-client/get-started.md

 }
 ```

-Navigate to Operate to monitor the process instance.
+Navigate to **Operate** to monitor the process instance.

 ![operate-instances](assets/operate-advanced-instances-pong.png)

-Because the worker returns
+Because the worker returns the following output, the process ends in the upper end event following the **Ping** sequence flow:

 ```json
 {